Playgrounds where everyone can soar.

 Our quest to design and build fully inclusive playgrounds began in 2009 when Founder Cody Goldberg’s five year old daughter Harper approached a neighborhood play structure with her walker and got stuck in wood chips.
 Goldberg and his wife April saw their daughter’s frustration and knew a better playground was both possible and necessary.
 They recognized that public playgrounds are vital landscapes for children’s social and physical development, and that these play spaces mirror the communities we live in and the ideals we strive towards.

-In 2010, we created Harper’s Playground, a non-profit organization dedicated to building better, all-inclusive playgrounds around the world.
+In 2010, we created Harper’s Playground, a non-profit organization dedicated to radically inclusive playgrounds around the world.

-To make play accessible to ALL youth and families, HP designs, builds, and trains others how to create radically inclusive, sustainably built, nature-infused playgrounds where people of all ages and abilities can thrive.
+To make play accessible to ALL youth and families, Harper’s Playground designs, builds, and trains others how to create radically inclusive, sustainably built, nature-infused playgrounds where people of all ages and abilities can thrive.

 Five-year-old Harper Goldberg gets stuck in her walker in the woodchips while trying to access a play structure in a North Portland’s Arbor Lodge park.